For Professionals

 Why do I need to change how I eat in kidney failure (on dialysis)?

 Following a kidney-friendly food and fluid plan is very important for your health when you are in kidney failure and are on dialysis.
 In kidney failure, your kidneys cannot work the way healthy kidneys do to remove extra waste and fluid from your body.

-Dialysis helps do some of the work that your kidneys did when they were healthy, but it is not a replacement for healthy kidneys and can only do 10-15% of what healthy kidneys do.
+Dialysis is a treatment that can help your kidneys filter waste and extra fluid from your blood.
 Some waste and fluid may still build up in your body, especially between dialysis treatments.
 Over time, the extra waste and fluid in your blood can cause heart, bone and other health problems.

 To feel and do your best on dialysis, you will need to change how you eat and drink.
-In kidney failure, you will need to eat more protein, while limiting fluid, salt, potassium and phosphorus.
+In kidney failure, you may need to eat more protein, while limiting fluid, salt, potassium and phosphorus.
 This will help to control your blood pressure and prevent fluid retention (when too much fluid builds up in your body) between dialysis sessions.

 How can I eat healthy in